 Some knowledge about soap that you might find interesting

-An excavation of ancient Babylon revealed evidence that Babylonians were making soap around 2800 B.C.
-Babylonians were the first one to master the art of soap making.
+An excavation of ancient Babylon revealed evidence that the Babylonians were making soap around 2800 B.C.
+The Babylonians were the first to master the art of soap making.
 They made soap from fats boiled with ashes.
-Soap was used in cleaning wool and cotton used in textile manufacture and was used medicinally for at least 5000 years.
+Soap was used to clean wool and cotton in textile manufacturing and medicinally for at least 5000 years.

-The Celts made their soap from animal fat and plant ashes and they named the product saipo, from which the word soap is derived.
+The Celts made soap from animal fat and plant ashes.
+They named the product ship, from which the word soap is derived.

 The two base ingredients for homemade soap are fat and a form of lye, a caustic chemical.
 You can add dyes, essential oils, texturizers, and other enhancements to this two-ingredient base.